Nutrition and Lifestyle for Mesothelioma Patients

 - To improve quality of life

-When you are recovering from a mesothelioma treatment such as surgery, chemotherapy, or radiation therapy, your body’s ability to digest and absorb nutrients may change.
-Do everything you can to maintain a healthy weight and meet your nutritional needs to avoid losing muscle mass.
+When you recover from a mesothelioma treatment such as surgery, chemotherapy, or radiation therapy, your body’s ability to digest and absorb nutrients may change.
+To avoid losing muscle mass, do everything you can to maintain a healthy weight and meet your nutritional needs.

 Your exact needs are individual to you, so talk to your medical team about specifics.
 In general, a healthy, balanced diet includes:[1]